 You could also grow herbs indoors in small containers placed by a window.
 Herbs featured in Thanksgiving and holiday menus, such as rosemary, thyme, parsley and sage, can be kept in the kitchen and snipped as you need them.

 If you want to attract birds and watch them live and play in your outdoor space, fall is a great time to set out food and supplies for the birds, such as birdhouses, feeders with seed and bird baths so those who stick around will choose your backyard for their home.
 See our project on how to make your own birdhouse with succulents on the roof.

-Fall is a great time to plant shrubs, which provide ample cover for birds.
-Birds also go for berry-filled shrubs, such as winterberry holly which keep them well-fed through winter months.
+Fall is also a good time to plant shrubs, which provide ample cover for birds.
+Birds enjoy berry-filled shrubs, such as winterberry holly, which keep them well-fed through winter months.

 We’re all looking for a little breathing room and gardens provide just that: oxygen-rich spaces for unwinding or focused activities like meditation and yoga.